sidhi18/DAy-13-D--strings-practice/README.md

 📌 Topics Covered
 Splitting full name

-Uses split(" ") to extract first and last names
+1. Uses split(" ") to extract first and last names

-Calculates and prints string length
+- Calculates and prints string length

-Concatenation
+2. Concatenation

-Combines first and last name using both + and .concat()
+ - Combines first and last name using both + and .concat()

-Substrings using index
+3. Substrings using index

-Extracts parts of a string using user-defined indices
+- Extracts parts of a string using user-defined indices

-Demonstrates character access with charAt()-like logic
+- Demonstrates character access with charAt()-like logic

-Conversion using String.valueOf()
+4.Conversion using String.valueOf()

-Converts integers to string and concatenates for output
+- Converts integers to string and concatenates for output

-Checking for empty or blank strings
+5. Checking for empty or blank strings

-Uses isEmpty() and isBlank() for validation and safe input handling
+- Uses isEmpty() and isBlank() for validation and safe input handling

-Formatted string output
+ 6. Formatted string output

-Uses String.format() to print structured information about a user (name, age, blood group, college, roll number)
+- Uses String.format() to print structured information about a user (name, age, blood group, college, roll number)

 📂 File
 DAY_PRACTICE.java — main file containing all programs in one main() method